Early preview: syntax, standard library APIs, and tooling may change.

 Blorp can bind functions exported with a C-compatible ABI.

-foreign pure func is for side-effect-free native code; @no_copy skips defensive copies only when you can prove the C side will not mutate or retain data.
+A pure func inside a foreign: block is for side-effect-free native code; @no_copy skips defensive copies only when you can prove the C side will not mutate or retain data.

 Package Boundary